immanuelpotter/harden/README.md

 --------------NOTE--------------

 /etc/fstab is managed by an ansible play in the ansible/ directory.
 This is not ran by the main.sh, in case you have not got the logical volumes set up in the same way - which has caused problems during development.

 If you use this file with a kickstart file in my other repo, you can add this to main.sh:

 	ansible-playbook -i ansible/hosts ansible/fstab.yml

 And have a fully automated hardening run.

 If not, manage /etc/fstab yourself.

-TODO:

-- partition_checks is only checking for home - need better checking logic around this for different filesystems and mountpoints.

 Without kickstart: